Tooth Bonding Bismarck, ND

 Tooth bonding can also be used as an alternative to more costly porcelain veneers if you have gaps between your teeth or if your teeth are too small for your mouth.
 In younger patients with too-small teeth, dental bonding is an excellent option to build up the size and even out the shape of teeth.

-Because dental composite is not as hard as dental porcelain, you may need to be more diligent in your care of your tooth bonding.
+Because dental composite is not as hard as dental porcelain, you may need to be more diligent in the care of your tooth bonding.
 If you notice damage to the bonding on your teeth, simply return to our office to let our cosmetic dentists repair the damage.
-In most cases, dental bonding will last for many years without ever needing to be repaired.
+In most cases, dental bonding will last for many years without needing replacement.

 Schedule a Consultation